jgeraigery/SpotlightHelp/pages/SpotlightCloud/cloud_settings.md

 4. Select **Settings**.

 ## Account Details
-Use this section to change your name if necessary.
+Use this section to update any changes to your name.
 Also use this section to see your email address as known to Spotligt Cloud.

 ## Time Zone
 Select your local timezone.